Harvey Weinstein: The key developments in his Hollywood downfall

 Police in Britain and the US said they have opened investigations into Weinstein on Thursday.

-Merseyside Police said it had received a report at 8.40am on Wednesday of an alleged sexual assault in the London area in the 1980s, and referred it to Scotland Yard.
+Merseyside Police said they had received a report at 8.40am on Wednesday of an alleged sexual assault in the London area in the 1980s, and referred it to Scotland Yard.

 It comes after Weinstein was caught on camera for the first time since the scandal broke.